For those of you who are trying to decide on what airplane to buy, you should first decide on your typical mission. Here are a few statistics:

 THERE ARE MANY MORE DISADVANTAGES

-E-glass fabric is the most commonly used in the industry, and the most cost effective.
+E-glass fabric is most commonly used in the industry, and the most cost-effective.
 For flying boats, it is the best for a water environment.

 To a great extent, the resin and fiber criteria apply to all aircraft, not just amphibians, even though the moisture condition is greatly reduced with land planes.